ywamsendai/ywamsendai-docs/docs/students/assignments.md

 ## Book Reports

+**Deadline:** Different for each book.
+**Method of Submission:** Email [virmz.largo@uofn.edu](mailto:virmz.largo@uofn.edu) (digital), hand in to one-on-one staff (written), or a creative presentation in a process group.

-During the lecture phase you are required to read at least 3 books.
-After reading them, you will either write a report of the book (to be emailed to [virmz.largo@uofn.edu](mailto:virmz.largo@uofn.edu) or handed in to your one‐on‐one staff), or give a creative presentation in a process group.
+During the lecture phase you are required to read at least 3 books that you are to give a report on.

 The books we will read for this school are: